sagar-sinha/AR-drone-hack/part1_submission/README.md

-Creators: Christopher Akatsuka, Sagar Sinha, Jeremy Danziger
-pennkeys: akatsuka, sagarsi, jdanz

-Note: Upon reviewing the submission again, I realized there was a typo on line 20, regarding the ffplay command for the final demo video.
-This has been fixed in this version, but make command and the mp4 command were still correct before

 The entire script exists within the single file.

 ffplay, ffmpeg, python, and the python libraries subprocess and scapy are required to run the file